ColOfAbRiX/role-ssl-certs/README.md

 Ansible role to create, install, trust and manage [X.509 Certificates](1) (commonly known as SSL/TLC Certificates).

-The role:
+The are features of the ssl-certs role:

- - can create self-signed certificate, including Root Certification Authorities;
+ - It can create self-signed certificate, including Root Certification Authorities.
+ - It can create signed certificates.
- - can create signed certificates and full certificate chains;
+ - It can create certificate chains.
- - supports DSA, RSA and ECDSA keys;
+ - It supports DSA, RSA and ECDSA keys.
+ - It outputs keys and certificates in PEM format.
- - supports the encryption of the private key with a passphrase;
+ - It supports the encryption of the private key with a passphrase.
- - can install the certificates in a specific location on the target system;
+ - It can install the certificates in a specific location on the target system.
- - can trust globally the certificates;
+ - It can trust globally the certificates.
- - can use extended SSLv3 attributes;
+ - It can use extended SSLv3 attributes.
- - can use the Ansible inventory to store the keys and certificates.
+ - It can use the Ansible inventory to store the keys and certificates.

 [1]: https://www.wikiwand.com/en/X.509#/Certificates